panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 A reasonable question appears: what is the main difference between `undefined` and `null`?
 Both special values imply an empty state.

-The main difference is that `undefined` represents a value of a variable that wasn't yet initialized, while `null` represents an intentional absence of an object.
+The main difference is that `undefined` represents the value of a variable that wasn't yet initialized, while `null` represents an intentional absence of an object.

 Let's explore the difference in some examples.

-The variable `number` is defined, however is not assigned with an initial value:
+The variable `number` is defined, however, is not assigned with an initial value:

 ```javascript
 let number;